-The ACE Ceres-Merced Extension Project is a key component of the Valley Rail Program, which envisions extensions of the Altamont Corridor Express (ACE) Service northward to Sacramento and southward to Merced and expansion of the San Joaquins between the San Joaquin Valley and Sacramento.
-Three other ACE-related Valley Rail projects are currently in development to implement this expanded ACE service – the Valley Rail Sacramento Extension Project (currently in project-level environmental clearance phase), the ACE Extension Lathrop to Ceres/Merced Project (currently in the final design phase for Lathrop to Ceres), and the Stockton Diamond Grade Separation Project (currently in preliminary design and project-level environmental clearance phase).
-The ACE Ceres-Merced Extension Project (Project) will complete the project-level environmental clearance for the ACE extension to Merced associated with the Valley Rail Program, which result in an environmental impact report for the Project was published on April 22, 2021 and was available for public review and comment until June 7, 2021.
+The ACE Ceres-Merced Extension Project is a key component of the Valley Rail Program, which envisions extensions of the ACE service northward to Sacramento and southward to Merced and expansion of the San Joaquins between the San Joaquin Valley and Sacramento.
+Three other ACE-related Valley Rail projects are currently in development to implement this expanded ACE service – the Valley Rail Sacramento Extension Project (currently in final design), the ACE Extension Lathrop to Ceres/Merced Project (currently in the final design phase for Lathrop to Ceres), and the Stockton Diamond Grade Separation Project (currently in preliminary design and project-level environmental clearance phase).
+The ACE Ceres-Merced Extension Project will complete the project-level environmental clearance for the ACE extension to Merced associated with the Valley Rail Program.
+The Draft Environmental Impact Report (EIR) for the Project was published on April 22, 2021 and was available for public review and comment until June 7, 2021.

 Description of the Project

-SJRRC proposes to extend ACE passenger rail service from Ceres to Merced by upgrading some existing tracks and constructing new tracks at certain locations within the existing UPRR Fresno Subdivision right-of-way (ROW) over a total distance of approximately 34 miles.
-Three new stations and a layover and maintenance facility would be constructed along the extension alignment (see site map below).
+SJRRC proposes to extend ACE passenger rail service from Ceres to Merced by upgrading some existing tracks and constructing new track at certain locations within the existing UPRR Fresno Subdivision right-of-way (ROW) over a total distance of approximately 34 miles.
+Three new stations and a layover and maintenance facility would be constructed along the extension alignment.

-- A Ceres to Merced Extension Alignment consisting of upgrades and new tracks and bridges within the UPRR Fresno Subdivision between Ceres and Merced;
+- The Ceres to Merced Extension Alignment, which consists of upgrades to track, new track, and bridges within the Union Pacific Railroad (UPRR) Fresno Subdivision between Ceres and Merced.

-- A new permanent Merced Layover & Maintenance Facility, which would be located in north Merced to support extension operations.
+- The Merced Layover & Maintenance Facility, which would be located in north Merced to support extension operations.

 Purpose of Project